basho-labs/little_riak_book/en/04-operators.md

 ]}
 ```

-<h4>Javascript</h4>
+<h4>JavaScript</h4>

-Though not implemented in pipe, Riak KV's mapreduce implementation is the
+Though not implemented in Pipe, Riak KV's mapreduce implementation is the
 primary user of the Spidermonkey JavaScript engine---the second use is
 precommit hooks.